Pure and Simple (song)

-"Pure and Simple" is a song by British pop group Hear'Say, the winners of the UK version of Popstars.
-It was a cover of the original version recorded three years earlier by British-Dutch girl group Girl Thing, who were dropped from BMG before the song was given to Hear'Say.
-It was written by Pete Kirtley, Tim Hawes, and Betty Boo (under her real name, Alison Clarkson).
-The song was released on 12 March 2001 as the lead single from Hear'Say's debut studio album, Popstars (2001).
+"Pure and Simple" is a song by the British pop group Hear'Say, the winners of the UK version of Popstars.
+It was a cover of the original version recorded three years earlier by the British-Dutch girl group Girl Thing, who were dropped from BMG before the song was given to Hear'Say.
+It was written by Pete Kirtley, Tim Hawes, and Betty Boo.
+The song was released on 12 March 2001 as the lead single from Hear'Say's debut album, Popstars (2001).
 The B-side is a cover of Simon & Garfunkel's "Bridge over Troubled Water".

 "Pure and Simple" debuted at number one on the UK Singles Chart after selling 550,000 copies in its first week, which, at the time, made it the fastest-selling debut single of all time in the United Kingdom.
 It spent a total of three weeks at the top and has sold over 1.08 million copies in the UK.
-As of 2012, it is the seventh biggest-selling debut single of the 21st century in that country.
+In 2012, it was the seventh biggest-selling debut single of the 21st century in that country.
 The song also topped the New Zealand Singles Chart for five weeks and reached number three in Ireland.

-Background
+Writing dispute

-The song was co-written by Pete Kirtley, Tim Hawes and Betty Boo (under her real name of Alison Clarkson); however, nearly 14 years after the song was released, Linzi Martin of the girl group Girl Thing made the assertion that she was responsible for the majority of the song's composition, having written the verses after Pete Kirtley (her then boyfriend) had brought the chorus of the track to her as a gift.
+The song's writing credits list Pete Kirtley, Tim Hawes and Betty Boo (under her real name of Alison Clarkson).
+Nearly 14 years after the song was released, Linzi Martin of the girl group Girl Thing made the assertion that she was responsible for the majority of the song's composition, having written the verses after her boyfriend Pete Kirtley played her the chorus.
+Simon Cowell confirmed the song was originally intended for Girl Thing but dismissed them as "bitter" about the success of Hear'Say.
+Girl Thing told Official Charts that the song was meant to be their "last shot" at success, but their manager Chris Herbert (who also managed Hear'Say) had given the song to the newer band as their debut single.
+Girl Thing said they were "gutted" by the decision.
+The song going to Hear'Say effectively ended Girl Thing's career.
 In the 2014 series of The Big Reunion other members of the band including Michelle Barber recall the band being present and contributing to the song, but none received credit as co-writers.
-Girl Thing then found out, after the song was written, that their manager Chris Herbert (who also managed Hear'Say) had given the song to the newer band as their debut single, an act that upset Girl Thing.
-Band member Nikki Stuart described the incident as "digging the knife in."